-The Rural Resource Area (5) includes approximately 142.5 hectares of land at Ripponvale Road and is located approximately 2.5km northwest of Cromwell town centre at the base of the Pisa Range.
+The Rural Resource Area (5) includes approximately 142.5 hectares of land at Ripponvale Road and is located approximately

+2.5km northwest of Cromwell town centre at the base of the Pisa Range.
 Rural Resource Area (5) enables rural lifestyle subdivision and development, providing for a range of densities that foster a sensitive and creative response within the landscape of the site while also providing for greater diversity of living opportunities that contributes to the strengthening of rural communities.

 The Structure Plan in Schedule 19.23 provides for the growth of rural lifestyle development within Rural Resource Area (5) in an integrated, sustainable and planned manner.
 The Structure Plan enables development that will respect the unique characteristics of the area and the surrounding environment by identifying areas capable of absorbing a range of densities of rural lifestyle development commensurate to the landscape values of the area.
+Those parts of the site containing Waenga 5 soils are subject to additional controls to recognise the value of the soil resource and to ensure that it is predominantly retained for productive use.
 The Structure Plan also identifies areas where no built development is to occur as a response to the identification of hazard areas where people and property are likely to be at greater risk.
-An Amenity Edge from Ripponvale Road is also identified on the Structure Plan to manage the potential reverse sensitivity effects.
+Development is required to be set back from adjoining properties containing established rural land uses to manage potential reverse sensitivity.
 The Outstanding Natural Landscape of the Pisa Range has been avoided through the implementation of the Structure Plan.

-Minimum allotment areas have been identified for each Rural Lifestyle Area identified on the Structure Plan.
-The areas capable of having smaller lots and denser rural living development are on the flat and less visibly prominent core of the zone, with larger lots on the outer edges of the zone within the Significant Amenity Landscape with the implementation of a no build zone resulting in development on highly visible locations being avoided.
+Minimum and, in some cases, average allotment areas have been identified for each Rural Lifestyle Area identified on the Structure Plan.
+The areas capable of having smaller lots and denser rural living development are on the flat and less visibly prominent core of the zone.
+Larger lots are located on the outer edges of the zone, responding to the landscape values within the Significant Amenity Landscape and enabling use of the soils in the southern part of the zone for productive land uses.
+A No Build Area and designated area within RLA6 for locating future buildings ensures that development on the most highly visible areas valued for their open and legible character is avoided, while enabling development in the least sensitive area, and providing for potential development of the balance only where it is possible to maintain landscape values.